The theme is forest and man and the world around him. Lesson summary on the surrounding world "forest and man." Preparing to learn new material

 Who is a poacher?

-Man has long killed animals for food, but this was necessary for the survival of people, and they killed no more than they could eat.
-Now immoderate hunting has led to the complete or almost complete extermination of some animal species.
-Currently, hunting for forest animals is limited, and poaching is punishable by law.
-Many species of rare animals are protected, and plants and animals listed in the Red Book are under special protection.
+Man has long killed animals to obtain food, but this was necessary for the survival of people, and they killed no more than they could eat.
+Now, excessive hunting has led to the complete or almost complete extermination of some animal species.
+Currently, hunting of forest animals is limited, and poaching is punishable by law.
+Many species of rare animals are taken under protection, and plants and animals listed in the Red Book are under special protection.
 The following are listed in the Red Book:

-(The enumeration is accompanied by drawings of beetles, plants, birds and animals listed in the Red Book.)
+(The listing is accompanied by drawings of beetles, plants, birds and animals listed in the Red Book.)

 Slide 9

-In the forest zone, the Priorkso - Terraced Reserve was created, which will tell us about ....
+In the forest zone, the Priorkso - Terrace Reserve was created, which ... will tell us about.

 Slide 10